JanSeemann92/AISA_GeosoftwareII/README.md

 #### Backend

-For testing the backend on AWS Server go to `$ cd AISA_GeosoftwareII/Backend`.
+For testing the backend on AWS Server start the program like mentioned above.
+Open `http://44.234.41.163:8782/runTests` in your browser.
+The result of the test will be shown after a calculation time comparable to the calculation time of the demo.
-Now interactively start the container using `$ docker run -it antonia123/aisabackend:latest /bin/bash`.
-Once you're at `root@...:/R` enter `#Rscript test.R` and all backend related tests will be exectued.

 ### Docker Hub
 The frontend and backend image are also available in the aisa_vision_cloud repository on [Docker Hub](https://hub.docker.com/repository/docker/antonia123/aisa_cloud_vision):